Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform-Notes.md

 ```
 ### You want to know from which paths Terraform is loading providers referenced in your Terraform configuration (*.tf files).
 You need to enable debug messages to find this out.
 Which of the following would achieve this?
 - Set the environment variable TF_LOG=TRACE

-In Terraform, the `variables.tf` and `terraform.tfvars` files serve distinct but complementary purposes, essential for managing infrastructure as code (IaC) efficiently.

 ## **Variables Declaration vs. Assignment**